-My 3 key learning points from the excellent podcast series by Dan Cockerell and Jody Maberry, ‘Come Rain or Shine’, during which he deep dives into the Disney Guest Experience Keys.
+My three key learning points from the excellent podcast series by Dan Cockerell and Jody Maberry, “Come Rain or Shine”, during which he deep dives into the Disney Guest Experience Keys.
 Previously, I focused on the critical key of Safety.
 The next blog put the Courtesy key in the spotlight.
-For this blog, I’m sharing my thoughts on Dan’s episode on the 3rd key ‘Show’.
+For this blog, I’m sharing my thoughts on Dan’s episode on the 3rd key “Show”.

-1. Everything speaks.
-In a nutshell, this refers to the importance of making sure that everything comes together in a way that provides the customer (or Guest as Disney call them) with an integrated experience.
-Disney are putting on a ‘show’ and therefore everything from the set, to the costumes, the lighting, sound and, of course, the lines that the people say, all count when you’re delivering an immersive and memorable experience.
-One small example of this was taking the time to consider what an appropriate greeting would be from Cast Members to Guests who venture into Frontierland (“Howdy! rather than “Hello” or “Greetings Space Ranger” when embarking on the Buzz Lightyear ride), so that it fits the theme your trying to create and sustain.
+- Everything speaks.
+In a nutshell, this refers to the importance of making sure that everything comes together in a way that provides the customer (or Guest as Disney calls them) with an integrated experience.
+Disney is putting on a “show” and therefore everything from the set, costumes, lighting, sound and, of course, the lines that the people say, all count when you’re delivering an immersive and memorable experience.
+One small example of this is taking the time to consider what an appropriate greeting would be from Cast Members to Guests who venture into Frontierland (“Howdy! rather than “Hello” or “Greetings Space Ranger” when embarking on the Buzz Lightyear ride) so that it fits the theme you’re trying to create and sustain.

-2. Keep talking to your customers.
+- Keep talking to your customers.
 Ask your customer about the experience they want to have with your brand.
 Just delivering on these wants does NOT make it an exceptional experience though as this just gives people what they’re expecting.
 The challenge is to go beyond this, providing small but surprising moments of delight which people won’t forget (and will most likely want to share).
-One example shared in the episode, was of a dentist who installed TVs on the ceilings in their surgeries so that they would distract and engage children as they sat for their dental check ups.
-How many dentists do you know who’ve gone to this level to provide patients with a better experience?!
+One example shared in the episode, was of a dentist who installed TVs on the ceilings in their surgeries so that they would distract and engage children as they sat for their dental check-ups.
+How many dentists do you know that have gone to this level to provide patients with a better experience?!

 Everything speaks because Everything Matters!